bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 November 26, 2020

-Distance: 8.9 km
+Distance: 8.9 km (5.5 mi)

-Cumulative Elevation Gain: 604 m
+Cumulative Elevation Gain: 604 m (1987 ft)

 Hiking to a tree may not sound aspiring, but Boundary Pine is no ordinary tree.
 It has subsisted for centuries on a scenic spur on Bull Creek Hills.
 Even so, the venerable tree wasn't the objective we had in mind when we arrived at Highwood Junction, but Dinah and I set aside loftier ambitions when we heard the wind roaring through the mountains like a 747.

 The trailhead for Boundary Pine lies 6 km east of Highwood Junction.
-We parked on the roadside and hiked up Pack Trail Coulee to Grass Pass.
+We parked on the roadside and hiked Pack Trail Coulee to Grass Pass.
 The broad trail passes through trees before reaching meadows below the pass.
 That's where the wind found us.
 The wind wasn't as bad as we feared.
-We still cursed it, but we were thrilled when wind gusts whipped snow high in the air and swirled it around before carrying it away.
+We still cursed it but were thrilled when wind gusts whipped snow high in the air and swirled it around before carrying it away.

 At the pass, we spotted the trail to the spur and started along it.
 The spur – Fir Creek Point – is hundreds of metres long, and somewhere on it was one tree we wanted to see.
 We hadn't planned this trip and didn’t have a waypoint, but we knew Boundary Pine was somewhere on the spur and had seen pictures of it; we just had to find it among hundreds of other pine trees.

-To make a long story short, we followed the trail to where it ended on a grassy knob, searching all the while, before backtracking along the spur and finding the famous tree (719870).
-It sits on a rise on the edge of a copse against trees that are taller and straighter.
+To make a long story short, we followed the trail to where it ended on a grassy knob, searching all the while before backtracking along the spur and finding the famous tree (719870).
+It sits on a rise on the edge of a copse against trees taller and straighter.
 There was no mistaking Boundary Pine, although it's missing much foliage compared to the photo in Kananaskis Country Trail Guide.

 Delighted to satisfy one goal, we set out for another.
 We felt we could tolerate the wind long enough to climb the high point 90 m above the spur.
 We hiked up a grassy slope and soon reached it.
 From the summit, one could continue east along the ridge to climb Bull Creek Hills, but we were ready to seek relief from the wind.
 We followed the ridge trail down to the pass and the trail back down Pack Trail Coulee.
-As a backup destination, Boundary Pine was worthwhile, but it’s no substitute for a peak!
+As a backup, Boundary Pine was worthwhile, but it’s no substitute for a peak!

 Starting up the trail from the highway